 In my home environment, it was difficult to step back and take time for myself.
 My brother has cerebral palsy, autism and epilepsy, meaning he needs 24/7 care.
 After my stepdad left, this care was shared between me and my mum.
 It seemed impossible.

 Having divorced parents meant that every other weekend we would stay at my dad's.
 My mum and stepdad were able to recharge and have the rest they needed, however, I still felt like I was trapped in this cycle of helping my brother out.
 I couldn’t take the break that everyone else got and this took a toll on my mental health, as well as my education.

 I was used to helping out and sacrificing my time to look after my brother, but as I got to the stage of doing my GCSE exams, finding the time to look after my brother and do sufficient revision was incredibly difficult to achieve.
 As I was quite young, when I started to develop what I know now was anxiety and depression, it got passed off as just hormones and stress of exams.
 I felt like my feelings were rejected because of my age and no one considered what I felt, making me even more lonely.

-It was only until I spoke up about it, that something started to change.
-I became more aware of mental health and that’s when I realized what I might have been suffering from wasn’t hormones but actually mental illness.
+It was only when I spoke up about it that something started to change.
+I became more aware of mental health and that’s when I realised what I might have been suffering from wasn’t hormones but actually mental illness.
 After being diagnosed with anxiety and depression, I learnt what I needed to do to be able to cope better when caring for someone else.